 B2B retailers are building and/or improving their eCommerce companies more than ever before to reach clients where they are.
-Let’s take a closer look at some of the most popular trends that can affect B2B eCommerce platforms.
+Let’s take a closer look at some of the most important eCommerce trends that can affect B2B businesses.

 What is B2B eCommerce and why I should sell online?

 B2B is a business-to-business eCommerce model, that describes the online transactions between businesses.
 For example, the exchange of products between a wholesaler and retailer.